-Generally speaking, the more experienced and skilled the user must be to conclude the session, the smaller the sample size is – hence, moderated usability testing turns its con into an advantage when used in this case.
+Generally speaking, the more experienced or skilled the user must be to conclude the session, the smaller the sample size is – hence, moderated usability testing turns its con into an advantage when used in this case.

-The key benefits of website usability testing - Why it is Important for your Business
+The key benefits of website usability testing — why it is Important for your business

-We are sure most of the benefits are already quite clear from what we have already said, but summing it up a bit will help you understand better how important usability testing is for your business.
+We are sure most of the benefits are quite clear from what we have already said, but summing it up a bit will help you understand better how important usability testing is for your business.

-Time, energy, and money saving
+It saves time, energy, and money

-You gain valuable insight
+It provides valuable insight

 Such live interaction simplifies things and stimulates the mind, making ideas and solutions flow faster – a genuine treasure for any development team.

-Note also that that usability testing has the advantage of highlighting user behavior, not preferences.
-The majority of users hardly know what exactly they want – much less what they need!
+Note also that usability testing has the advantage of highlighting user behavior, not preferences.
+The majority of users hardly know exactly what they want – much less what they need!
 Still, by observing and studying their behavior, you will be able to understand which solutions best suit their real goals and desires.

 Undoubtedly, the better you get to know your users, the more effective the solutions you offer them will be.

-Guarantees the best possible final product
+It guarantees the best possible final product

 The truth is that the creator can never be truly objective with its creation.
 Being too close to it blinds the web developer, making it difficult to perceive what matters to the user.
 Usability testing affords a fresh, genuinely objective look at things.